-Individual interviews will be conducted either face-to-face or, if not possible, online via Zoom by one researcher.
-Focus groups will be conducted online only and by two researchers from the author's team.
-In designing the structure of both interviews and focus groups, we draw upon a wealth of research that underscores the efficacy of combination of both approaches in qualitative inquiry (e.g., Goonewardene & Persad, 2018; Wilson et al., 2022).
-While data from the individual interviews provides comprehensive insight into individual’s experiences and perception of open science among various groups, such as early career researchers (Zečević, et al., 2021) or researchers and developers of research infrastructure (Scheliga & Friesike, 2014), focus groups can also be very beneficial, utilizing group dynamics (Tijdink et al., 2016).
-A combination of interviews and focus groups allows for a more comprehensive understanding of barriers and facilitators of adoption of open science (González-Terue et al., 2022).
-Interviews and focus group discussions will be recorded on secure devices and transcripts will be made using a GDPR-compliant web service Konch.
-Transcripts will be anonymized and then shared via the OSF.
+Individual interviews will be conducted either face-to-face or, if not possible, online via Zoom by one of the authors.
+Focus groups will be conducted online only by two researchers from the author's team.
+The role of the second researcher - moderator - will be mainly to monitor and check that all topics and OSPs have been thoroughly discussed.
+In designing the structure of both interviews and focus groups, we draw upon a wealth of research that underscores the efficacy of the combination of both approaches in qualitative inquiry (e.g., Goonewardene & Persad, 2018; Wilson et al., 2022).
+While data from the individual interviews provides a comprehensive insight into individual’s experiences and perceptions of open science among various groups, such as early career researchers (Zečević, et al., 2021) or researchers and developers of research infrastructure (Scheliga & Friesike, 2014), focus groups can also be very beneficial as they trigger group dynamics (Tijdink et al., 2016).
+A combination of interviews and focus groups allows for a more comprehensive understanding of barriers and facilitators of the adoption of open science (González-Terue et al., 2022).
+From a philosophical position, our study adopts a constructivist approach, recognizing that knowledge is constructed through interactions between individuals and their environment (Anderson, 2003).
+This perspective allows us to explore how different stakeholders perceive and experience the barriers and facilitators of open science practices.
+We also adopt a relativist ontology, positing that reality is subjective and can vary based on individual experiences and contexts (Kelly, 1997).

+Both immediate individual and group debriefings will be documented.
+The transcripts from these sessions will be analyzed in conjunction with the reflections we receive individually via email.
+Although the texts from these three sources will be analyzed collectively, their results will be reported separately corresponding to the preregistered analysis (with interviews and focus groups transcripts).
+Interviews and focus group discussions carried out in the Slovak language will be recorded on secure devices and transcripts will be made using a GDPR-compliant web service (e.g., Konch).
+Transcripts will be anonymized and then shared via the OSF project subpage “Transcripts” with assigned DOI.
+During anonymization, we will proceed according to the guidelines for qualitative data, e.g., blurring potentially identifiable information or redacting text entirely if it cannot be blurred (Campbell et al., 2023).
 Due to budgetary constraints, only student and PhD student groups will be given the opportunity to enter a lottery and win a cash prize (1 winner of 100 euros per group).

+Triangulation

+We will employ a triangulation of methods, incorporating data from a survey for the researchers' target group.
+The survey questions mirror the interview structure and were also developed based on previous work (Abele-Brehm et al., 2019; Beaudry et al., 2023; Spitzer & Mueller, 2021.
+The complete survey is available on OSF in a text file format (https://osf.io/abe6y), and administration will be conducted using the Psytoolkit tool (version 3.4.4).
+The survey results will be presented following the thematic analysis results, and their degree of agreement will be discussed.

 Analysis

-We will utilize a bottom-up, analyst-driven thematic approach to uncover patterns, themes, and insights directly from the data without imposing predefined categories or theoretical frameworks (Braun & Clarke, 2022).
-Reflexive thematic analysis will enable us to derive meaning from the richness of qualitative data, facilitating a deep and nuanced understanding of participants' experiences with open science practices.
-It's essential to note that while we approached the data without a prepared list of codes (i.e., inductively), researchers are never entirely detached from existing empirical studies and theoretical concepts, as Braun and Clarke (2022) point out.
-Thus, our approach to data analysis involves a combination of inductive and deductive perspectives.
-The software Atlas.ti will aid in managing and organizing the data, facilitating the coding process, and visualizing the emerging themes.
+First and foremost, we will utilize mainly a bottom-up, analyst-driven thematic approach to uncover patterns, themes, and insights (Braun & Clarke, 2022).
+Reflexive thematic analysis will enable us to derive meaning from the richness of qualitative data, facilitating a deep and nuanced understanding of participants' experiences with OSPs.